Merino last-gasp goal sends Spain to Euro 2024 semis after dramatic extra-time win over Germany

 Spain defender Dani Carvajal was sent off late in extra time for a second yellow card and will be suspended from Tuesday’s semifinal against Portugal or France.
 Fellow defender Robin le Normand will also miss that match after picking up another booking.

-The result ended the career of Germany’s Toni Kroos, who announced he would retire at the end of the tournament.
+"We were so close, that's what makes it so bitter," Germany midfielder Toni Kroos said after the final match of his distiniguished career.
+The 2014 World Cup winner earlier announced he was retiring when Germany's campaign ended.

+“To be honest, right now the main feeling is that the tournament is over, because we all had a big goal that we wanted to achieve together,” he said.
+“And this dream we all had has been simply shattered now.”

-The quarterfinal pitted the teams who have played the best soccer at Euro 2024, and it didn't disappoint.
+The quarterfinal pitted the Euros' only three-time champions, the teams who have played the best soccer at Euro 2024, and it didn't disappoint.

 There was a blistering pace from the start with crunching tackles and end-to-end action.